-Nursing Schools in Atlanta, GA: Online & On-Campus Programs
+The Top Nursing School in Atlanta, GA: Online & On-Campus

-Learn about top nursing schools in Atlanta and the degree programs they offer — from associate degrees to PhDs— and find the one that’s right for you.
+Learn about the top nursing school in Atlanta and the degree programs it offers — from associate degrees to PhDs— and find the one that’s right for you.

 Nursing is a great career for anyone interested in high salaries, job security, and career advancement.
 It’s also hard to beat in terms of the positive impact it allows you to have on your community.
 In order to reap these benefits, however, you’ll need a college education.
 Finding the right fit when it comes to your nursing degree program is critical to your academic and, ultimately, career success — that’s why we’ve created this guide.

-Below, you’ll learn about some of the most popular online and campus-based degree programs available today from Atlanta’s best nursing schools.
-We’ve also included valuable information on salaries and growth potential for nursing jobs in the Atlanta area to help you plan for your future career.
+Below, you’ll learn about what makes a nursing degree program in Atlanta a standout beyond the rest of your schooling options.
+We’ve included valuable information on salaries and growth potential for nursing jobs in the Atlanta area to help you plan for your future career.

-So, if you live in the northwest Georgia region, read on to discover how you can achieve your career goals by earning your degree online or on-campus from one of the top nursing schools in Atlanta in 2024.
+So, if you live in the northwest Georgia region, discover how you can achieve your career goals by earning your degree online or on-campus from one of the top nursing schools in Atlanta.
+Read on to see which school made our list as the best choice for prospective students like you.

 Georgia State University